Doors reopen,youth programing, and live professional theatre begin again.

 Three local families purchase and renovate The Mill.
 In December, Swift Creek Mill Playhouse opens with a production of Carnival.

-Swift Creek Mill Playhouse hires a magician and actor, Tom Width, to perform in Once Upon a Mattress.
+Swift Creek Mill Playhouse hires actor, Tom Width, to perform in Once Upon a Mattress.
 He went onto appear in several more shows and soon started directing.
-Tom eventually became The Mill’s first Artistic Director.
+Tom eventually became The Mill’s Artistic Director in 2001 and is still the Artistic Director today.

 The Mill is renovated and approved for ADA Accessibility compliance.